 If the fabric is rolling too much at the bottom, tape the bottom of the fabric to the wall.

-Note that if you are photographing people standing and you are just shooting them waist up, you only need your backdrop to cover that area.
+If you are photographing people standing and you are just shooting them from the waist up, then you only need your backdrop to cover that area and you don’t have to worry about what the bottom of your photo backdrop looks like.

 If you are photographing young children or babies on the floor, then you will need to have your background extend to the floor.

-If you need your DIY photo backdrop to extend to the floor for photos with little ones, you can place a cozy blanket on the floor and that will help hide the bottom of the fabric as it reaches the floor.
+So if you want your DIY photo backdrop to extend to the floor for photos with little ones, one quick fix is to place a cozy blanket on the floor and that will help hide the bottom of the fabric as it reaches the floor.

 When you are photographing in front of any backdrop, try and have your subject stand at least a couple of feet away from the background (as far away as space will allow.)